vamsicherukuri/ado-gh-migration/scripts-overview.md

   - Exclude **projects** with no connections or invalid credentials
 - [7/7] **Rewire pipelines** using project-specific service connections

-💻 **Script Usage:**
-- finds the latest migration state file and uses default settings: `.\6_rewire_pipelines.ps1`
-- If you want to use a specific one state file: `.\6_rewire_pipelines.ps1 -StateFile "migration-state-YYYYMMDD-HHMMSS.json"`

 **🗂️ Output Files generated:**
 - detailed rewiring log: `pipeline-rewiring-log-YYYYMMDD-HHMMSS.txt`